haensl/js-profiler/README.md

 ![Intro](intro.gif)

-For further information please refer to the [CLI documentation](docs/cli.md).
+For further information please refer to the [CLI documentation](docs/cli.md) and the man page.

 ### Library